Özlem Türeci: Personal life and education

 Born in Siegen, West Germany in 1967, Türeci is the daughter of Turkish immigrants.
 Her mother was a biologist.
 Her father, a surgeon, was from Istanbul and worked at the Catholic hospital St. Elisabeth-Stift in Lastrup in the district of Cloppenburg.
 She attended, among others, the Städtisches Gymnasium in Bad Driburg and the Werner-von-Siemens-Gymnasium in Bad Harzburg.
 As a child, she was strongly inspired by the nuns who worked to help people at the hospital her father worked at.

 She studied medicine at Saarland University in Homburg and received her doctorate from the Medical Faculty of Saarland in 1992.
 She was a Heisenberg fellow of the German Research Foundation.
 Her research focused on the identification and characterization of tumor-specific molecules and the development of immunotherapies against cancer.
 In 2002, she completed her habilitation qualification at the Johannes Gutenberg University in Mainz in the field of molecular medicine.

 While completing her final year of studies, Türeci met her future husband, Uğur Şahin, who was working at Saarland University Hospital in Homburg.
 They discovered that they shared an interest in using the body's immune system to fight cancer.
 The couple married in 2002 and had a daughter four years later.
 Although Türeci and her husband became billionaires as a result of their business interests, the family continues to live modestly.

-Due to the proposition of the Rhineland-Palatinate parliamentary group of the SPD, she will be a voting member of the 17th Federal Assembly for the 2022 German presidential election.